evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 * We use OAuth 3.
 * Your `client_id` is X.

-Lastly, it should make expiry information for tokens non-optional, and explicitly allow `http://localhost` for redirects to make developers not jump through a number of unneeded hoops just to get a working test environments.

 A nice aspect of this proposal is that OAuth 2 clients can still talk to OAuth 3 servers, it also doesn't obsolete OAuth 2.

-Perhaps you could name this "OAuth 2: the good parts", but I think increasing the major version number sends a clear signal to users they should be looking for a OAuth 3 library.
+Perhaps you could name this "OAuth 2.1: the good parts", but I think increasing the major version number sends a clear signal to users they should be looking for a OAuth 3 library.